 There are several ways that you can run the Derby tools and startup utilities.

 The method that you choose to run the tools and utilities determines the environment variables that you set for Derby.

-1. Choose the method that you want to use.
-The methods are listed in the following table.
+1. Choose the method that you want to use: